 - 1) UB Financial Statements.
 Annual financial statements for the fiscal year ending June 30.
-These unaudited financial statements are compiled based on State University of New York (SUNY) campus-level financial reports representing the operations for state and research foundation activities. - Audited financial statements for UB are included in the appendix to the Overview of Financial Activities. - 2) Supplemental Financial Activity Reporting.
+These unaudited financial statements are compiled based on SUNY campus-level financial reports representing the operations for state and research foundation activities. - Audited financial statements for UB are included in the appendix to the Overview of Financial Activities. - 2) Supplemental Financial Activity Reporting.
 Additional financial information including an overview of core operating activities and other key financial highlights.